susavlsh10/susavlsh10.github.io/_pages/polar-sparsity.md

   <div class="container">
     <h2>Abstract</h2>
     <p class="abstract-text">
-      Large Language Models (LLMs) have demonstrated remarkable capabilities across various domains but require significant computational resources, especially for high-throughput inference.
-Activation sparsity has emerged as a promising approach to reduce inference costs by selectively activating only a subset of model parameters.
-However, existing methods face challenges in scaling to large batch sizes due to the rapid degradation of MLP (Multi-Layer Perceptron) sparsity as batch sizes increase.
-We introduce Polar Sparsity, a novel approach that addresses this limitation by identifying and exploiting a fundamental shift in computational bottlenecks: while MLP sparsity degrades with larger batches, attention head sparsity remains stable and batch-invariant.
-We develop custom GPU kernels—Selective GEMM for MLP layers and Selective FlashAttention for attention layers—that efficiently leverage these complementary sparsity patterns.
-Evaluated on models ranging from 6.7B to 66B parameters, Polar Sparsity achieves up to 2.2× end-to-end speedup for batched decoding on NVIDIA A100 GPUs while maintaining accuracy within 1% of dense baselines across multiple benchmarks.
+      Accelerating large language model (LLM) inference is critical for real-world deployments requiring high throughput and low latency.
+Contextual sparsity, where each token dynamically activates only a small subset of the model parameters, shows promise but does not scale to large batch sizes due to union of active neurons quickly approaching dense computation.
+We introduce Polar Sparsity, highlighting a key shift in sparsity importance from MLP to Attention layers as we scale batch size and sequence length.
+While MLP layers become more compute-efficient under batching, their sparsity vanishes.
+In contrast, attention becomes increasingly more expensive at scale, while their head sparsity remains stable and batch-invariant.
+We develop Selective Head Attention with hardware-efficient, sparsity-aware GPU kernels, delivering up to 2.2x end-to-end speedups for models like OPT, LLaMA-2 & 3, Qwen, Mistral across various batch sizes and sequence lengths without compromising accuracy.
+To our knowledge, this is the first work to demonstrate that contextual sparsity can scale effectively to large batch sizes, delivering substantial inference acceleration with minimal changes, making Polar Sparsity practical for large-scale, high-throughput LLM deployment systems.
     </p>
   </div>
 </section>